NexInfinite/videotoascii/README.md

 # Video To ASCII
 A python generator that converts youtube videos to ascii art in your console.
+> This has not been tested for windows!

 # How to use
+Download the project as a zip, extract everything and then run the command below.
+Make sure to include `frames`.
 ### Basic Command
 `python3 main.py https://youtube.com/watch?v=VIDEOID`